Introduction

 - From the Certificate Authority drop-down list, select the default Root CA that comes with your organization.

-- For the Common Name field, enter a name.
-It is recommended to include “ACME” in the name.
+- In the Common Name field, enter a common name for the CA certificate.

 Creating a Certificate Template for Jamf